awf/Coconut/doc/DPS.md

 }
 ```

 Again, the copy and allocations can be removed by DCE.
 So, what's the point?
-We seem to have just made vadd less efficient, and any gains we talk about could have been made by inlining vadd in main.
+We seem to have just made `vadd` less efficient, and any gains we talk about could have been made by inlining `vadd` in main.

-The point is this: when compiling vadd, we can easily compile and optimize `vadd_size` and `vadd_dps`, without cross-module inlining.
-When a caller sees vadd, it can observe the existence of the `_size` and `_dps` variants, and know that stack-discipline allocation will yield more efficient code.
+The point is this: when compiling `vadd`, we can easily compile and optimize `vadd_size` and `vadd_dps`, without cross-module inlining.
+When a caller sees `vadd`, it can observe the existence of the `_size` and `_dps` variants, and know that stack-discipline allocation will yield more efficient code.
 This will mean less stuff on the GC heap, and less GC overhead.
 With careful subsetting of the source language (and with the introduction of an explicit `gcnew` or `new/delete` in the source), we can compile many sensible programs from a functional language such as F# to non-garbage-collected C.

 ### Examples.